An image of Shaune McKinnon, director of mental health at ARCJ, a psych-mental health NP, and a DNP student.

 But when COVID struck, derailing all group gatherings, and unnerving inmates and staff alike, McKinnon shifted, too.
 Donning a mask, she pivoted to the need that swelled around her.

-“It’s changed my work because it’s greatly expanded my client base,” said McKinnon, who is also a DNP student.
+“It’s changed my work because it’s greatly expanded my client base,” said McKinnon.
 “Coworkers, inmates, families: a lot of people are coming to speak to me.
 Anxiety is through the roof.
 Everyone’s feeling that loss of power, that loss of control.”

 "Coworkers, inmates, families: a lot of people are coming to speak to me.
 Anxiety is through the roof.
 Everyone’s feeling that loss of power, that loss of control.”